Agent Agreement – Terms and Conditions

 1.8 Sanctions

-Part Two: Conflict of Interest
+Part Two – Conflict of Interest

 2.1 Principle

-An Agent’s responsibilities flow from the special obligations resting on the Office of the Director of Public Prosecutions in the execution of its mandate under the Director of Public Prosecutions Act (DPP Act).
+An Agent's responsibilities flow from the special obligations resting on the Office of the Director of Public Prosecutions in the execution of its mandate under the Director of Public Prosecutions Act (DPPA).
 Agents serve the public interest.
 Agent Firms must not engage in work that could place demands on them that are inconsistent with their duties as an Agent or that could call into question their capacity to perform their duties objectively and loyally.

-If any individual within the Agent Firm acquires an interest or becomes involved in a situation during the term of the Agreement that would result in a conflict of interest, real or apparent, the Contact Agent must immediately notify the Agent Supervisor.
+If any individual within the Agent Firm acquires an interest or becomes involved in a situation during the term of the Agreement that would result in a conflict of interest, real or apparent, the Contact Agent must immediately notify their Agent Supervisor.

 2.2 Prohibited Work